openvm-org/openvm/benchmark/README.md

 ## Configuration

+Configurations are generated at runtime from the `generate_configs` function in `src/config/config_gen.rs`.
+Some items are commented out in order to speed up benchmarking.
+Uncomment as necessary.

 ### `--config-folder` folder setting

 Setting a `--config-folder` will get benchmark utility to read all .toml files from that folder and parse each as a `PageConfig`.
 For each `PageConfig` parsed, it will run the benchmark with the configuration and output it to a csv file in `benchmark/output`.